 We are a small farm located in Southern Ohio, among the rolling hills of the Appalachian range.
 We strive to be good stewards of the land, raising our animals humanely and in keeping with organic and sustainable practices.

 Ben is the hillbilly in Tarheelbilly Farm.
-A native West Virginian, he is wild about maple syrup.
+A native West Virginian and proud veteran (USAF Ret.), he is wild about maple syrup.
 He roams the woods carefully managing and maintaining the sugar bush.
-He also spends time in the woodshop, building all of the wooden ware that we use in our apiary.
-In 2018, we began offering bee frames and boxes for purchase.
+He also spends time in the woodshop, building all of the wooden ware that we use in his apiary.

 Delaney is the youngest Tarheelbilly.
 She loves working with the animals, hiking in the woods, and working on her own projects.